Nephrology Billing Services in Kentucky

 Why Kentucky Nephrology Practices Need Specialized Billing

-Kentucky's healthcare market includes 11,000+ physicians, and nephrology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Kentucky Medicaid Managed Care on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
+Kentucky's healthcare market includes 11,000+ physicians, and nephrology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Kentucky on the commercial side and Kentucky Medicaid (managed care administered by MCOs) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
 Generic billing teams without KY specific knowledge leave revenue on the table.

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
-When you combine this coding complexity with Kentucky's specific payer rules, authorization requirements, and 5 Kentucky Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Louisville to Bowling Green and across Kentucky.
+When you combine this coding complexity with Kentucky's specific payer rules, authorization requirements, and 5 Kentucky Medicaid (managed care administered by MCOs) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Louisville to Hopkinsville and across Kentucky.

 Code